AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Performance Optimized` – Ensures smooth performance without compromising the website's loading speed.
 - `Responsive Design` – Adapts seamlessly to different screen sizes and devices for a consistent user experience.

+### 15. Global Like Counter ❤️

+- `Shared Total` – One integer at `/likes/total` in **Firebase Realtime Database**, streamed live so the number ticks up as other visitors like.
+- `Optimistic + Reconciled` – A tap moves the number instantly; rapid taps are batched and sent as one `runTransaction` (chunks of ≤ 45 to stay under the server rule), then the display reconciles to the committed total with no bounce.
+- `No Per-Visitor Cap` – Tap as many times as you like; your own contribution is remembered in `localStorage`.
+The server rule rejects any single write that moves the total by more than 50.
+- `Corner Placement` – A glass pill bottom-right; it slides left to sit beside the scroll-to-top button when that appears.

-### 13. Scroll-to-Top Button ⬆️
+### 16. Scroll-to-Top Button ⬆️

 - `Scroll-to-Top Button` – Appears when the user scrolls down, enabling **quick** and **smooth scrolling** and **navigation** back to the top.
-- `Customizable Design` – Easily customizable to match the website's theme and aesthetics.
+- `Paired with the Like Counter` – Sits in the bottom-right corner beside the like pill, sharing a drop shadow so they read as one control cluster.
 - `Visibility Control` – Automatically hides when the user is at the top of the page.

+### 17. Easter Eggs 🥚

+- `Konami Code` – Typing `↑ ↑ ↓ ↓ ← → ← → B A` (page focused, not in a field) fires a one-shot confetti fall and a toast; reduced-motion gets just the toast.
+Fires a GA4 `easter_egg` event.
+- `Console Greeting` – A short styled message with repo/LinkedIn links prints once for anyone who opens the browser console.
+- `Interactive Terminal` – The retro terminal (see #3) is itself an Easter egg.

-### 14. Modular & Scalable Architecture 🧩
+### 18. Modular & Scalable Architecture 🧩

 - `Component-Based Architecture` – Built with a component-based architecture, allowing easy maintenance, scalability, and clean code for future updates.
 - `Reusable Components` – Components are designed to be reusable across different parts of the application.
 - `Separation of Concerns` – Clear separation between different functionalities, making the codebase easier to manage and extend.
 - `Optimized Dependencies` – Bootstrap is imported modularly (only the components actually used) to keep the CSS bundle lean.

-### 15. Dynamic & Interactive Experience ⚙️
+### 19. Dynamic & Interactive Experience ⚙️

 - `Animated Transitions` – Smooth motion effects using **Framer Motion**, **AOS**, and **CSS animations** for an engaging user experience.
 - `Interactive Elements` – Elements that respond to user interactions, enhancing engagement.
 - `Real-Time Updates` – Dynamic content updates without requiring a page refresh, providing a seamless experience.

-### 16. UI/UX Design Principles 🎨
+### 20. UI/UX Design Principles 🎨

 - `Consistency` – Uniform color schemes, typography, and spacing.
 - `Simplicity` – Clean and uncluttered interface.